 import CryptoKit let secretPassword = "inputMaterialString".data(using: .utf8)! let hkdfResultKey = HKDF<SHA256>.deriveKey(inputKeyMaterial: SymmetricKey(data: secretPassword), outputByteCount: 151) print("The generated key size (in bytes): ",hkdfResultKey.bitCount/8) let trustfulMessage = "The message that would be verified by the authentication code".data(using: .utf8)! let authenticationCode = HMAC<SHA256>.authenticationCode(for: trustfulMessage, using: hkdfResultKey) print("\(authenticationCode.description)")

 There’s a way to derive keys using CryptoKit from almost every kind of input.
 This way you can create very complex cryptography operations with just a few steps.

-That's all my people, I hope you liked this as I liked writing.
+That's all my people, I hope you liked as I enjoyed write this article.
 If you want to support this blog you can Buy Me a Coffee or just leave a comment saying hello.
 You can also sponsor posts and I'm open to

 Thanks for reading and… That’s all folks.